VittorioGatto/2021_ORTA_Stochastic_single-allocation_hub_location/README.md

 **networkx** and **matplotlib** are used to display the results.

-For every scenario, the nodes will be placed according to their distance and they will be connected according the matrix _X_.
-Moreover their size will be proportional to their outgoing flow.
+For every scenario, the nodes will be placed according to their distance and they will be connected according the matrix _X_

 Two different colors are used to differentiate nodes and hubs.